avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Internet
-* How often do you go online?
-* What do you use the internet for?
-* How do you get online?
-* Do you have your own computer?
-* What’s your favourite website?
-* Do you think children should be allowed unsupervised access to the internet?
 ## Leisure time
 * What is your favourite leisure activity?
 * What did you enjoy doing in your free time as a child?